Ian-Ennis/Ian-Ennis/README.md

 --------------------------
 schedule
 --------------------------
-The week of April 18th - 24th, I'm:
+The week of May 2nd - 8th, I'm:
-- Studing more on data structures
+- Increasing foundational knowledge of data structures & their associated algorithms
-- Starting a new project repo (so many possibilities...)
+- Finishing authentication & authorization and implementing my wireframe for a new project I'm currently working on: <em>Evocation Station</em>
-- Getting to know folks in the Denver area coding community
+- Getting to know more wonderful folks in the Denver area coding community

 --------------------------
 contact